wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- ![image.png](../assets/image_1659433909397_0.png)
 			- ![image.png](../assets/image_1659433953975_0.png)
 		- #### Quizzes
-			- Pregunta 8: Adaptive cruise control software that continues to run in the presence of multiple hardware and service failures but regularly misjudges the distance between cars by a substantial amount is an example of a ______ system.
+			- #flaschard Pregunta 8: Adaptive cruise control software that continues to run in the presence of multiple hardware and service failures but regularly misjudges the distance between cars by a substantial amount is an example of a ______ system.

 			  [ ] certainly reliable
 			  [ ] certainly correct